uboslinux/ubos-website/content/docs/developers/buildrelease.md

 Once the ``yellow`` channel is sufficiently stable, the {{% gls Package %}} will be promoted to the ``green``, aka production channel, where they become generally available to all UBOS users.

-## When may Packages be held back?

-{{% gls Package %}} may generally be held back from promotion to the next channel if it is known, or suspected, that either the {{% gl Package %}} is insufficiently stable for the next channel, that the upgrade process may not be reliable enough yet, or that other packages will break as a consequence of the upgrade.

-For example, when the Apache web server became available in version 2.4, several keywords and configuration settings changed from 2.2.
-Most notably, the ``Allow from`` syntax became unavailable; if any {{% gl App %}} used that syntax, Apache would refuse to start.
-While this move from Apache 2.2 to 2.4 predates the UBOS release process and thus UBOS was not affected, it is a great example for under which circumstances packages may be held back.

-Similarly, major new versions of applications are generally held at ``red`` or ``yellow`` for some time until they are promoted to ``green``.
-This is the UBOS equivalent to a "beta period".